Skip to main content

 How Versioning Works

-• Each prompt has a promptGroupId that links all versions together
+• Each prompt has a promptGroupId (UUID) that links all versions together

-• Creating a new version increments the version number automatically
+• When updating a prompt, the version number is automatically incremented

 • Previous versions are preserved indefinitely for comparison and rollback